Why is this error message appearing?

 C:mingw64bing++.exe -g -std=c++2b C:UsersANISHDocumentsCPP*.cpp

-in the current directory as a single program.
+Is globbing your directory for C++ files to build.
+This will attempt to build all files ending with .cpp in the current directory as a single program.
 It is up to you to ensure that all of these files together make a valid C++ program.

-multiple definition of 'main'
+multiple definition of 'main':

-functions defined, which isn’t allowed.
+This means that the linker encountered an error with multiple definitions of the same function, in this case main.
+This is likely happening because you have multiple .cpp files in your directory with main functions defined, which isn’t allowed.
 Functions must be unique across your entire program (this is one of the validity rules discussed above).

-files you want combined together are in the folder, or modifying your compile command to stop globbing the .cpp
+I suggest either restructuring your project directory such that only .cpp files you want combined together are in the folder, or modifying your compile command to stop globbing the .cpp files, and instead just compile a single file at a time.

-files in your current directory and you are including them one inside another, but every single one have a main()
+It seems that you have multiple .cpp files in your current directory and you are including them one inside another, but every single one have a main() function, which is failing the compilation.
+Your program should have one and only main() function!

 The compiler is clearly saying: “multiple definition of `main’“.